 Incorrect spelling, explanation: there is no such word as

-instored since in-store (sometimes: instore) is a correct form.
+instored since in-store (sometimes: instore) is the correct form.
 Instore is a combination of two words (that is why it is often written with a dash): in and store.
-However some sources suggest that instore is also a verb, which would mean that there is such word as instored (past simple/past participle form of a verb).
+However, some sources suggest that instore is also a verb, which would mean that there is such word as instored (past simple/past participle form of a verb).
 Possibly this is mistaken with a verb to store.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)